Moving to Malta from UK.

 Are you a UK national considering moving to Malta from UK?
 You are far from alone.
 Each year, thousands of British expats choose Malta for its Mediterranean lifestyle, low crime rates and favourable tax residency options.
 From the bustling seafront of Sliema and the nightlife of St. Julian’s to the UNESCO-listed streets of Valletta and the tranquil landscapes of Gozo, Malta offers UK citizens a unique balance of history, culture and modern comfort.

-Since Brexit, moving to Malta from UK involves additional steps — but with the right planning and expert relocation support, British nationals can still secure permanent residency, fiscal advantages and an enviable island lifestyle.
+Since Brexit, moving to Malta from UK involves additional steps — but with the right planning and expert relocation support, British nationals can still secure permanent residency, fiscal advantages and an enviable island lifestyle, and our moving broad from the UK guide covers the core exit, tax and planning steps before you relocate.

 Why Malta Tops the List for UK Expats: Benefits of Living in Malta